michelleconville/bakery-lane/README.md

 ![about the bakery](assets/images/features/about.JPG)

 ### Gallery page
 *   The gallery will be fully responsive on all devices, it will provide the user with sample images of cakes already created by *Bakery Lane*.
 When the user hovers over any of the images, the images will display slightly larger.
-The images will be displayed in three catagories
+The images will be displayed in three categories
-    *   Birthday Cakes
+    *   Birthday cakes
-    *   Tasty Treats
+    *   Tasty treats
-    *   Bespoke Cakes
+    *   Bespoke cakes
-*   This will allow users to view images of previously created cakes by catagory.
+*   This will allow users to view images of previously created cakes by category.
 As the gallery will be fully responsive it will allow the user to view content from any device.

 ![gallery of cakes](assets/images/features/gallery.JPG)